Foot Care for People with Diabetes

 Follow up with your diabetes care team provider or foot specialist as directed:

-You will need to have your feet checked at least once a year.
+You will need to have your feet checked at least 1 time each year.
 You may need a foot exam more often if you have nerve damage, foot deformities, or ulcers.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.